Laura Iñiguez, Content Manager at Hirebook

 - Communication - It is well known that every organization needs effective communication so that every piece of information is smoothly and correctly communicated to other people in a precise manner.
 Every little thing that happens in a company happens because of the exchange of messages within it, and this is why an effective and strategic communication is crucial.

-A good communication reassures that the impact of the message is in alignment with the established strategies so that everything is completely understood.
+Good communication reassures that the impact of the message is in alignment with the established strategies so that everything is completely understood.
 As you communicate, keep track of your words and make sure that your statements are clear.
-A transparent communication will keep the focus on the main goals and avoid mishaps, late completion of tasks and excuses.
+A transparent communication will keep the focus on the main goals and avoid mishaps, late completion of tasks, and excuses.

 - Accountability - In order to improve work performance, it’s important to realize that organizational effectiveness is greatly dependent on accountability.
 Every organization should build an environment where every individual is accountable for the objectives and tasks they’re involved in.